Ananshia/Python-Hotel-booking-Application-using-tkinter/README.md

-# Ananshia-AI-Playground
-Welcome to Ananshia's AI Playground!
-This GitHub repository is a showcase of Ananshia's passion  intelligence, machine learning, and Python projects.
-Dive into the world of AI experimentation and data-driven exploration.
 # Hotel Reservation App

 This is a simple hotel reservation application built using Python and the Tkinter library.
 The application allows users to sign up, log in, and make hotel room reservations.
 Here's a brief overview of the application and its functionality.